 I would like to express my gratitude to the following experiences and encounters for their impact on my dance and my teaching.

-The Intensive CI weeks with Jorg Hassmann (2019) // ECITE 2018 and IDOCDE @Impulstanz Vienna (2018) // Contact Improvisation training with Nita Little in Grenoble, France (2017) // Instant composition training weeks with David Hernandez @P.A.R.T.S Summer School (2012 & 2016) // CI training with Ray Chung and Chris Aiken at Contact Festival Austria (2015) // The play-fight workshops of Bruno Caverna (2015) // the Assisted Solo workshops of Albert Quesada and the sweet guidance of my friend Tommy Russo through the world of the fascias (2015) // the spicy morning classes @Bud Blummenthal 's Hybrid Studio with Hayo David, Fatou Traoré, Ines Cera and Bud Blumenthal (2009- 2013) // the morning classes @Charleroi Danse with Meytal Blanaru and Anton Lachky // My incredible Limon/Graham/Realease technique teacher Mario Zucconi (2009 - 2013) // And, the first step of my journey into dance awareness and improvisation, the Afro-American choreographer Elsa Wolliaston (1996-1998).
+The Intensive CI weeks with Jorg Hassmann (2019) // ECITE 2018 and IDOCDE @Impulstanz Vienna (2018) // Contact Improvisation training and Online Mentorship with Nita Little (2017, 2020) // Instant composition training weeks with David Hernandez @P.A.R.T.S Summer School (2012 & 2016) // CI training with Ray Chung and Chris Aiken (2015) // The play-fight workshops of Bruno Caverna (2015) // the Assisted Solo workshops of Albert Quesada and the sweet guidance of my friend Tommy Russo through the world of the fascias (2015) // the spicy morning classes @Bud Blummenthal 's Hybrid Studio with Hayo David, Fatou Traoré, Ines Cera and Bud Blumenthal (2009- 2013) // the morning classes @Charleroi Danse with Meytal Blanaru and Anton Lachky // My incredible Limon/Graham/Realease technique teacher Mario Zucconi (2009 - 2013) // And, the first steps of my journey into dance, the Afro-American choreographer Elsa Wolliaston (1996-1998).